 HST allows configuring additional custom response headers - including CORS headers - at virtual host, mount, or even sitemap item level, by setting the @hst:responseheaders (string multiple) property.
 This way you can set the Access-Control-Allow-Origin response header to a single host or to '*' to allow any origin.

-Alternatively, the @hst:allowedorigins property allows whitelisting multiple origins at virtual host level.
-This way, if a cross-origin request is made from a whitelisted origin, the Access-Control-Allow-Origin response header is automatically set to that origin.
+Alternatively, the @hst:allowedorigins property enables allowing multiple origins at virtual host level.
+This way, if a cross-origin request is made from an allowed origin, the Access-Control-Allow-Origin response header is automatically set to that origin.

 As a guideline, consider the table below listing four typical use cases and their required CORS configurations:

 |Do not allow any cross-origin Page Model API requests||Default, no additional configuration needed.|

 |Allow Page Model API requests from any origin||hst:responseheaders: ["Access-Control-Allow-Origin: *"]|

 |Allow Page Model API request from one specific origin||hst:responseheaders: ["Access-Control-Allow-Origin: http://www.example.com"]|

 |Allow Page Model API requests from one or more allowed origins||hst:allowedorigins: ["http://www.example.org", "http://www.example.com"]|